adafruit/Adafruit_CircuitPython_MCP9600/README.rst

     :target: https://travis-ci.com/adafruit/Adafruit_CircuitPython_MCP9600
     :alt: Build Status

-CircuitPython driver for the MCP9600 thermocouple I2C amplifier
+This is a CircuitPython driver for the MCP9600 thermocouple I2C amplifier.
+In addition to the MCP9600 breakout, you will also need a thermocouple, which can be found in the Adafruit store.
+The MCP9600 supports several thermocouple types for different temperature ranges.
+The "K" type is the default, with a range of -200C to +1372C.

 Dependencies